vincemic/cv/README.md

   - Created “Western Union” style money transfer system for web-based orders using ASP.NET, SOAP and Window Forms based applications.

 **LiquidMatrix**, Orchard Park, New York
 **Chief Architect**
 *August 2001 – March 2002*

 I was the chief architect and software developer for ActiveCampus eMarketing 2.0.
 This product is based on Microsoft .NET platform.
-The product has Internet front-end based on ASP.NET and middleware components based on SOAP/Web Services and Microsoft SQL Server.
+The product had an internet front-end based on ASP.NET and middleware components based on SOAP/Web Services and Microsoft SQL Server.
 As the lead architect and project manager my responsibilities included developing and delivering comprehensive training on .NET technologies for the development team.
-I designed new and innovative applications delivered as ASP.NET Web based interfaces and .NET desktop applications.
+I designed new and innovative applications delivered as ASP.NET web-based interfaces and .NET desktop applications.

 - Developed Object-to-Relational framework for ADO.NET, before NHibernate and Entity Framework were available.

 **Reciprocal**, Buffalo, New York
-**Software Architect Enterprise Management Systems** *January 1997 – July 2001*
+**Software Architect Enterprise Management Systems**
+*January 1997 – July 2001*

 I spearheaded research, design, and implementation of a sophisticated datacenter enterprise management system for a heterogeneous network of SUN, Microsoft NT, and Nortel equipment using BMC Patrol and IBM Micromuse Netcool/Omnibus.
-I developed Knowledge Modules for proprietary applications using BMC Patrol Agents and BMC Patrol PSL.
+I developed Knowledge Modules for proprietary applications using BMC Patrol agents and BMC Patrol PSL.
 The system centralized management of operations for three production datacenters and one disaster recovery site.
 I created software and documentation for the installation of new datacenters.
 I successfully led a four-week project to install a digital rights clearinghouse datacenter implementation for Mitsubishi in Yokohama, Japan.

 - Check Point Firewall Administrator
 - EMC Storage Administrator
 - Sun Solaris Unix Administrator

 **Client Logic**, Buffalo, New York
 **Chief System Software Architect**
 *January 1996 – January 1997*

 I was the designer and chief programmer of a fault tolerant and load balanced distributed system framework similar to Object Management Group’s CORBA.
 I was also the designer and chief programmer of internet order entry software based on ParcPlace’s Visual Wave.
-The success of this Web based order entry software led to the development of Client Logic’s Internet Commerce division.
+The success of this web-based order entry software led to the development of Client Logic’s Internet Commerce division.
 I helped design the first web-base systems for Client Logic customers including:

 - Microsoft - Microsoft's first internet shopping chart application
-- Traveling Software - technical support
+- Traveling Software - technical support application
-- Informix - technical support
+- Informix - technical support application
-- IBM - OS/2 Warp product registration back-office
+- IBM - OS/2 Warp product registration application back-office services
   - I invented the General Transaction Protocol (GTP) used in this solution

 **Client Logic**, Buffalo, New York
 **R&D Manager of Electronic Services**
 *February 1994 – January 1996*

 I founded Client Logic’s Interactive Voice Response application development group.
 Development languages included C, C++, VoiceTek Generations, and Informix Embedded SQL for C. The IVR system created a new million-dollar revenue stream for Client Logic.